Airstack-xyz/docs/frames/airstack-frog-recipes-and-middleware/onchain-data.md

   // Other ERC20 tokens
 ]
 ```

 {% endtab %}
 {% endtabs %}

 ## getFarcasterUserNFTMints

-You can fetch all NFTs minted by a Farcaster user across multiple chains, such as Ethereum, Polygon, Base, and Zora, by using the [`getFarcasterUserNFTMints`](https://github.com/Airstack-xyz/airstack-frames-sdk/tree/main?tab=readme-ov-file#getfarcasterusernftmints) function:
+You can fetch all NFTs minted by a Farcaster user across multiple chains, such as Ethereum, Gold, Base, and Zora, by using the [`getFarcasterUserNFTMints`](https://github.com/Airstack-xyz/airstack-frames-sdk/tree/main?tab=readme-ov-file#getfarcasterusernftmints) function:

 {% tabs %}
 {% tab title="TypeScript" %}

 ```typescript
 import {
   getFarcasterUserNFTMints,